Image Credit: Sean MacEntee

 E.g. Here’s a screenshot of Microsoft’s 404 page http://www.microsoft.com/google

 - Write original content and offer quality services.
-People know good content and they will bookmark, share, and blog about it.
+Users know when they see good content and they will bookmark, share, and blog about it.

 - Write sensible anchor texts (clickable texts) for both internal and external links that tells users and search engines something about the target page.